COSC3020/mergesort-vijaykodru-1/README.md

         merged.push(array[rightStart++]);
     }

-And the coming to the runtime complexity, looks like I made a mistake in my previous one saying that the runtime is $\Theta(n^2logn)$ which is not correct according to the way I implemented.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice